 Infections can become severe and lead to cellulitis or necrotizing fasciitis, which is sometimes referred to as a “flesh-eating disease.”
 In both, the skin will become red, swollen, and warm.
 Cellulitis may make skin appear taut and glossy.
 In the latter, patches of skin may become dark as tissues begin to die.
 Both conditions are serious and require prompt medical treatment.

-According to Journal of Clinical & Experimental Dermatology Research, users sometimes heat their needles just prior to injection.
+According to the Journal of Clinical & Experimental Dermatology Research, users sometimes heat their needles just prior to injection.
 This leaves a dark, sooty residue at the injection site, referred to as a “sooting tattoo.”
 The article asserts that some people will actually get an inked tattoo to cover this up.
 This practice is used to hide the damage from injection sites in general.

 If you witness a combination of any of these signs within your loved one, be on guard: they could be abusing drugs.
 Don’t ignore these signs.
 The earlier you’re able to support them in making steps towards treatment, the better.
 We can help you with this.
-Vertava Health can give you more information on specific drugs of abuse and the best treatment centers for them.
+Vertava Health can give you more information on specific drugs of use and the best treatment centers for them.
 Reach out to one of our treatment specialists and let us help you today.